 When you’re asked about your spending habits, be honest.
 There’s no point in lying or bending the truth here, you’ll either be caught out by the lender or struggle with repayments if approved.

-A mortgage agreement in principle is essentially a quick check that will tell you whether you’re likely to get approved.
+A mortgage agreement in principle is essentially a quick check that will tell you whether you’re likely to get approved and how much a lender will loan you.
 This will give you an initial indication of whether you’re likely to be approved or not.

 This is a great way for first time buyers to test the waters and see whether they’re seen as attractive borrowers by their chosen lender.
 It’s important to note that a mortgage agreement in principle is NOT final.
 This can be rescinded by the lender when you submit your formal application which is when you have a negotiated and agreed on a property you want to buy.
 It only really looks at the top level information without delving into the nitty-gritty.
 There’s always the potential that something under the surface could put a lender off.

-Moreover, finalising the mortgage details will also take your chosen property into account, this is another potential avenue for problems to arise.
-This could be due to a number of reasons, including the locating of subsidence during a survey or even the lender’s valuation of the property.
+Finalising the mortgage details will also take your chosen property into account, this is another potential avenue for problems to arise.
+This could be due to a number of reasons, including the locating of subsidence during a survey or even the mortgage lender’s valuation of the property.

 The benefit of this goes beyond simply giving yourself a better understanding of how lenders view you.
 If you’re a first time buyer, a mortgage in principle will give estate agents and sellers an extra level of confidence in your ability to complete a sale.
 This can help the offer you’ve submitted on a property to be looked upon more favourably.
 Be aware, a mortgage agreement in principle does have a shelf life, often they will only remain valid for between 60 and 90 days (it’s recommended to check this with your lender before applying).